39 Perks at Work Your Team Will Thank You For

 A quick commute and a comfortable work environment are also high on the list of attractive features, but genuine job satisfaction sometimes requires more.
 This can come in the form of workplace perks that can make a job more attractive, more enjoyable and keep your workers happily engaged.
 But perks aren’t guaranteed; they’re an elective part of work culture that requires some creativity, a bit of thoughtfulness and possibly some expense on the part of the employer.

-So if perks are a voluntary addition to the workplace, what role do they play in overall job satisfaction?
+So if perks are a voluntary addition to the workplace, what role do they play in overall job satisfaction and employee happiness?
 And how can you tap into the potential of perks at work to help your workers stay engaged and enthusiastic?

 It might help to first clarify what exactly the idea of perks at work refers to and to draw a clear separation between perks and benefits.